What Does it Take to Be a Marine Architect?

 - Engineering Specialist

 - Naval Architect

 In the United States, there were 8,200 jobs for Marine Architect in 2016.
 New jobs are being produced at a rate of 12.2% which is above the national average.
 The Bureau of Labor Statistics predicts 1,000 new jobs for Marine Architect by 2026.
-The BLS estimates 600 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 600 job openings in this field each year.